thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 :::info[All things being equal]

-While there may be superficial similarities between religious traditions - such as the call to be kind, seek spiritual growth, or love others - at their core, the foundational doctrines of these religions contradict one another.
+While there may be superficial similarities between religious traditions - such as the call to be kind, seek spiritual growth or love others - at their core, the foundational doctrines of these religions contradict one another.

-The claim that all religions are equally true is itself a contradictory position. **If all religions are valid, then they cannot all teach fundamentally different and incompatible things about God, salvation, and the afterlife.**
+The claim that all religions are equally true is itself a contradictory position. **If all religions are valid, then they cannot all teach fundamentally different and incompatible things about God, salvation and the afterlife.**

 :::